adammia/MaterialDesignQuiz/README.md

 # MaterialDesignQuiz
-Material Design edu Quiz App for Android.
-Project for Udacity Android Development for Beginners https://youtu.be/BzzwiluiCZA
+This Quiz App (Project 3) for Udacity's Android Basics Nanodegree by Google.
+For education purposes only! https://youtu.be/BzzwiluiCZA